EiriasValar/FF4FE-Tracker/README.md

 The set of items potentially available in a given shop can also be limited by your flags; see the Wiki's [Shop randomization](https://wiki.ff4fe.com/doku.php?id=shop_randomization) page for details.

+## Colours

+At the bottom of the page there are inputs allowing you to set the background and text colours used by the tracker (excluding the Key Items, Shop icons, flag string, and unset random objectives inputs).

+Most modern browsers should show you a fancy (browser- or platform-specific) colour picker input for these.
+If your browser doesn't provide this, the inputs should appear as plain text boxes, which will accept colours in `#rrggbb` format.

+When the background colour is changed, the text colour will automatically reset to black or white, attempting to provide maximum contrast.
+If you don't like the result, just set the text colour explicitly after setting the background colour.

+Your colour settings are stored in your browser's `localStorage`, so will persist when you reload the tracker.
+The defaults are simply black text on a white background, so there's no "reset" feature provided.

 # Contact

 Feel free to drop me (`@EiriasValar`) a line on the **Free Enterprise Workshop** Discord, and/or to [create an Issue](https://github.com/EiriasValar/FF4FE-Tracker/issues) on GitHub to report a bug or request a feature.